-The State of Florida is not a franchise registration state but is a franchise filing state.
-Florida has enacted the Sale of Business Opportunities Act which is a business opportunity law that applies to the sale of franchises and requires franchisors to file an annual Franchise Exemption Notice with the Florida Department of Agriculture & Consumer Services.
+Florida has not enacted franchise specific laws and is not a franchise registration state.
+However, Florida has enacted the Sale of Business Opportunities Act which is a business opportunity law that applies to the sale of franchises and requires franchisors to file an annual Franchise Exemption Notice with the Florida Department of Agriculture & Consumer Services.
 Within the exemption notice you will be claiming an exemption from Florida's Business Opportunity Laws on the grounds that you have an FDD that has been properly issued under the Federal Franchise Rule.
 Exemption notices must be filed annually in the State of Florida.

 The Florida Department of Agriculture & Consumer Services regulates and oversees the enforcement of Florida’s Business Opportunity Law which requires franchisors to file for an annual notice of exemption.
 When you file an annual Notice of Exemption you are certifying that your franchise offering complies with the Federal Franchise Rule.